How to Downsize Your Home for Retirement – Top 4 Downsizing Tips

-- Will downsizing help save money?
+- Determine if downsizing will help save you money

 Sometimes it’s hard to know when it’s time to pull the trigger on a major life change like selling your family home.
 If you’ve raised your family in your current home, you’re surrounded by memories, making it harder to leave.

 If you’ve lived in your home for many years, you may have great friends and neighbours nearby that you’ll miss.
 But as we get older, a large home and yard becomes harder to maintain, and it may not fit the care free life you aspire to during retirement!